 How Close Are We to an Acne Vaccine?

-The Research Is Promising, but an Anti-acne Vaccine Is Still a Long Way Away
+Research Is Ongoing, but an Anti-acne Vaccine Is Still a Long Way Away, If It Ever Arrives

 The Essential Information